MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 ### Minimum skills to attend

 - Know what object orientation is
-- Know how to declare an 'object' in that area
+- Know how to declare an 'object' in the language of choice
 - Has an interest in deepening their 'developer' skill set (you don't need to be a dev, but you should be interested in being able to grow your 'developer' skills

 ### Timings for the day